caseyg/awesome/TOPICS.md

 *   [seatable/seatable](https://github.com/seatable/seatable) - SeaTable: easy like a spreadsheet, powerful like a database.
 Unlimited rows in a single base.

 *   [tabulapdf/tabula](https://github.com/tabulapdf/tabula) - Tabula is a tool for liberating data tables trapped inside PDF files

+*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
+Works with React, Angular, and Vue.
+Supported by the Handsontable team ⚡

 ## online-lightweight-database